 Chief Executive Officer

-Mike Sheppard is a business professional with over 30 years of corporate leadership experience.
-As the Chief Executive Officer of the AUA, he is responsible for AUA's four corporate entities, including the Urology Care Foundation, AUA’s official foundation for urologic patient education and research.
-In over 25 years with the AUA, Mr. Sheppard has held several executive-level positions and has served as AUA's CEO since 2005.
+Mike Sheppard is a seasoned business executive with over 30 years of corporate leadership experience.
+As the Chief Executive Officer of the AUA, he oversees its four corporate entities, the AUA’s Political Action Committee and the Urology Care Foundation.
+During his 25 year tenure with the AUA, Mr. Sheppard held various executive leadership roles and has served as its CEO since 2005.

 advertisement